seankim2398/Media2SRT/README.md

 # Media2SRT
 Converts Video/Audio file into SRT subtitle file.
+Using Gradio as the UI, upload a video/audio file with option to transcribe/translate into SRT subtitle.

 # Quick Start
 For Mac/Windows users, there is a known bug, please use the following workaround: